Penland Resident Artist Program

 The program welcomes self-motivated, focused individuals working in traditional and nontraditional studio crafts.
 The primary basis for selection is the strength and quality of the applicants’ work.
 Residents must also have a clear objective for the time of their residency and be willing to live and work as part of a close-knit community.

 The experience of living at Penland is shaped in many ways by its rural location, its mountainous terrain, and by the age and nature of the facility.
 A successful residency depends in part on expectations consistent with what Penland has to offer.
-For this reason, most resident artists have previously spent time at Penland as students, studio assistants, studio coordinators, visiting artists, or instructors.
-Applicants with no prior connection to the school are strongly encouraged to visit or take a class before applying for the program.
+Though many resident artists have previously spent time at Penland as students, studio assistants, studio coordinators, visiting artists, or instructors, applicants with no prior connection to the school are strongly encouraged to apply.

 Penland encourages interaction between residents and its other programs.
-This may include demonstrations in classes, class visits to resident studios, and personal contact with students.
+This may include giving a demonstration for a class, hosting a class for a studio visit, mentoring a core fellow, or simply getting to know students and instructors while they’re at Penland.
 Residents are asked to host an open house during each Penland session and to maintain an open door policy at their studios.
 They participate in the annual benefit auction and are encouraged to participate in resident group exhibitions and other events as they arise.

-The current base rental rate for Penland resident artists is $175 per month for unfurnished housing and studio space.
-With considerable seasonal variation, utilities costs per resident for studio and housing currently average around $200 per month.
+There is no cost to residents for housing and studio space, and we are currently working to make utilities more affordable.
+With considerable seasonal variation, utilities costs per resident for studio and housing currently average about $200 per month.

 Please note: resident artist studios are simply raw studio spaces; residents are expected to provide all tools and equipment relevant to their studio practices.
 Penland will work with individual residents to upfit a studio at the start of the residency to provide basic support (i.e. ventilation, equipment installation, electrical needs, etc).